headforwards-spd/headforwards-website/src/pages/info-pages/how-clever-are-we.md

       Relationships within the company work so well because everyone has equal value.
 It’s a flat structure – everyone is listened to, everyone is trusted equally, and we’re all a united team
     type: quoteComponent
+  - isRightImage: false
+    type: postitCopyColumnsComponent
+    title: Client relationships that go further
+    text: >
+      Headforwards works closely with clients to do much more than deliver to requirements.
+It’s always focused on the bigger picture, drawing on its teams’ skills and experience to provide advice and add value wherever possible.

+      Empowered to chase big ideas without constraints, teams at Headforwards frequently go beyond clients’ expectations – from overdelivering on projects to co-creating new products that generate true business value.
+  - quote: >-
+      We’re always looking towards the future with our client relationships.
+      We’re not afraid to take the ‘what if’ risks each day, and some of our clients have seen huge results from this.
+    type: quoteComponent
 ---